Skip navigation EPAM

 CONTACT US

-SPOTLIGHT ON…EPAM’s LEAD Employee Affinity Group
+SPOTLIGHT ON…EPAM’s LEAD Employee Engagement Group

 Can you tell us a little more about the LEAD group and how it came to be?

-It has been a journey.
+Joe: It has been a journey.
 In 2019, I was part of a small group of passionate EPAMers that got together to create an internal initiative to support and create awareness for Black History Month.
 Afterward, we realized that we needed to continue to collaborate, spread awareness and communicate.
-We spoke to our leadership team and quickly gained support to create EPAM's first Employee Affinity Group—LEAD.
+We spoke to our leadership team and quickly gained support to create EPAM's first Employee Engagement Group—LEAD.

 How has the group evolved?